thorpej/CoPicoVision/README.md

 ![CC BY-SA 4.0](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)

 ## Project Status
+### Update - Dec 31, 2024
+Ok, I am tagging rev 2.1 that contains the MEMDEC fix and has a rework procedure involving an interposer board for the AY-3-8910 clock issue.
+I don't plan to actually spin any of these boards myself, but it's a checkpoint (and I am spinning a run on interposers).

 ### Update - Dec 30, 2024
 Aaaaand I've realized I made another error, this time in the SGM extended memory support.
 Specifically, when disabling the BIOS ROM.
 I foolishly